LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/introduction.rst

 values, which consist of *properties* and *methods*.

-**Classes** extend this idea by providing a template for building multiple examples of a particular object.
+**Classes** extend this idea by providing a template for building multiple objects with the same properties and methods.

+Let's revisit the animal astronauts from earlier exercises to see how this works.

 An Astronaut Object
 --------------------

-Let's revisit the animal astronauts from previous exercises.
-If we create an object to hold an astronaut's data, it might look something like:
+When we create an object to hold an astronaut's data, it might look something
+like:

 .. sourcecode:: js
    :linenos: